CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/01-Create-nmm-account.md

 ## Exercise 2: Getting started with NMM

-In this exercise, you'll be accessing the NMM portal using the web app, register for **Nerdio Manager for MSP** with the help of Powershell commands, and then create your own **NMM Account** from the **NMM Portal**.
+In this exercise, you'll be accessing the NMM portal using the web app, register for **Nerdio Manager for MSP** with the help of PowerShell commands, and then create your own **NMM Account** from the **NMM Portal**.

 1. On the Azure portal search for **Resource groups** in the search bar *****(1)***** and select **Resource groups** *****(2)***** from the suggestions.